ndlarsen/ndlarsen.github.io/_posts/2019-09-29-jekyll-part-7-pagination.md

 ## Preface
 ---
 As the amount of posts grows, the amount of post on the index/front page grows as well, at least while using simple themes such as [Minima](https://github.com/jekyll/minima).
 In order to limit the amount of posts displayed on a single page, we need to add pagination.
-As with most other functionality you can think of exsisting plugins are available but again:

--- *Where is the fun in that?*
+This functionality is available from some og the more advanced themes but again, Where is the fun in that?

 ## Setup
 ---